GuiltyDolphin/dotfiles/README.md

 #### Commands

-For a relatively complete installation, run the following command:
+For a complete installation, run the following command:
-`git clone https://github.com/GuiltyDolphin/dotfiles && cd dotfiles && make link`.
+`git clone https://github.com/GuiltyDolphin/dotfiles && cd dotfiles && make configure_all`.

-General commands (described in more detail later on) - these should be run in the `dotfiles` directory (the one with the `Makefile` present):

-* `make link` - the same as `make link_medium`.
+If a full setup is not desired, individual packages can be configured via Make, or the following commands
+(which should be run from the `dotfiles` directory) can be used:

-* `make link_minimal` - will install and setup a minimal set of software.
+* `make configure_dev`   - sets up a basic development environment.
-* `make link_medium` - will install and setup most of the configured software.
+* `make configure_tools` - sets up some tools for miscellaneous tasks.
-* `make link_full` - will install and setup all configured software (may take a while).
+* `make configure_web`   - configures software for web use.

-In each case, there exists an `install` version
-(e.g, `install_minimal`) which will only install the software without configuring it.
+More recipes can be found in the `Makefile` file in the `dotfiles` directory.

 ##### Other Commands